Top of Form

 If you have a history of MYOCARDIAL INFARCTION, HEART ATTACK, PACEMAKER, STENTS, ANGINA, CONGESTIVE HEART FAILURE, IRREGULAR HEART RHYTHM, ANEURYSM, or other HEART DISEASE print this DOT Cardiology form prior to your visit and have your cardiologist complete and supply any requested information or test results.
 If you have had an EKG within the last two years, bring a copy of that to your visit.
 You may need an EKG at the time of your visit; the charge for this is not included in the DOT physical charge.

 If you have DIABETES print this DOT Diabetes form and have it completed by the physician who manages your diabetes prior to your visit.
 We will need a copy of your blood sugar log and your most recent (within 6 months) hemoglobin A1C value.
-Please note that if you are on insulin, we will not be able to certify you at this facility.
 You may need a blood sugar at the time of your visit; the charge for this is not included in your DOT physical charge.
-Diabetes Package.

 If you have SLEEP APNEA: bring a letter from the physician managing this condition that your condition is stable and does not pose any risk to driving.
 This must include the date of your last visit and must be current within one year.
 If you are on CPAP, you must bring in a current use log.
 You can have the company that manages your CPAP machine prepare this log for you.
 If you had surgery for correction of sleep apnea, you must bring a letter from the surgeon noting the condition is resolved.
 This should include the date you were last seen by them and your weight at that visit.